 Do you want specific answers to your individual questions?
 Tell us about your situation now.
 Contact our injury legal representation at Lichtenstein Law Group PLC today to schedule a consultation.

-What Should I Do If I Am Involved In a Collision?
+What Should I Do If I Am Involved In a Collision in Roanoke?

 Protecting your health and safety should be your first concern after a wreck.
 However, there are also steps you can take to protect your legal rights:

 Call 911 for emergency medical assistance.
 Now is not the time to act tough.
 Be sure to tell medical personnel about all of your symptoms and pain.
 Even if you do not believe you need to go to the emergency room by ambulance, be certain to get a full medical examination as soon as possible after the accident.
 Some serious injuries do not immediately show symptoms, and the shock of an accident may mask some symptoms.

 Get names and contact information for the driver and any witnesses.
 You do not need to discuss the wreck with anyone, but you should gather the appropriate contact information so your attorney can follow up later.

 If possible, take photos at the scene.
 Photos of the vehicles, road conditions, skid marks, traffic signals, the people involved, and any injuries can all be valuable evidence.
 They can also help your attorney piece together exactly what happened in your collision.

 Follow your doctor’s treatment plan.
 This means attending all follow-up appointments and abiding by all orders.
 Not only will adhering to the treatment plan keep your recovery on track, it will also show that you are taking your injuries seriously.